 Jesus was casting out a demon that was mute; when the demon had gone out, the one who had been mute spoke, and the crowds were amazed.
 But some of them said, "He casts out demons by Beelzebul, the ruler of the demons."
 Others, to test him, kept demanding from him a sign from heaven.
 But he knew what they were thinking and said to them, "Every kingdom divided against itself becomes a desert, and house falls on house.
 If Satan also is divided against himself, how will his kingdom stand? – for you say that I cast out the demons by Beelzebul.
 Now if I cast out the demons by Beelzebul, by whom do your exorcists cast them out?
 Therefore they will be your judges.
 But if it is by the finger of God that I cast out the demons, then the kingdom of God has come to you.
 When a strong man, fully armed, guards his castle, his property is safe.
 But when one stronger than he attacks him and overpowers him, he takes away his armour in which he trusted and divides his plunder.
 Whoever is not with me is against me, and whoever oes not gather with me scatters."

-Basic virtues, like justice, compassion, forgiveness, understanding, loyalty, loving affection, makes the difference between heaven and hell, life and death.
+Basic virtues, like justice, compassion, forgiveness, understanding, loyalty, loving affection, makes the difference between a godly or ongodly life, doing what is right or wrong.
 Jeremiah clearly sees that these are the qualities that give life its purpose: "Only if you reform your ways and your deeds; if each of you deals justly with his neighbour, if you no longer oppress the resident alien, the orphan, and the widow; if you no longer shed innocent blood, or follow strange gods to your own harm will I [your God] remain with you."
 (7:5-7) Jesus too is clear about the right thing to do.
 To his detractors he says: 'If I have done a good thing, how can you think I acted with an evil spirit?
 If I show mercy to a mute person, do not accuse me of sin!'
 The messianic age is at hand if we can speak kindly, love compassionately, protect courageously, receive even the alien warmheartedly.

 Jeremiah and Jesus are not so different as much as we might suppose.
 We must not be stiff-necked, but faithful, listening and responding to God.
 Jeremiah ends with the word "faithfulness."
 In the Hebrew the phrase implies: be what you are supposed to be!
 He calls for consistency, fidelity, in our relationship with God and with our neighbours, even the refugees in our midst.
 Lent invites us to help the needy and the stranger, that these basic virtues become second nature to us.
 Then we will be acting under the finger of God and promoting the kingdom of God in our world.